dannybloe/dzVents/README.md

     myVar.setNew( { 'person' = 'John', waterUsage = u })

 Where `u` is some variable that got its value earlier.
-Now if you want to calculate the average water usage then dzVents will not be able to do this because it doesn't know the value is actually in the `waterUsage` attribute.
+Now if you want to calculate the average water usage then dzVents will not be able to do this because it doesn't know the value is actually in the `waterUsage` attribute!
+You will get `nil`.

-To make this work you have to provide a **getValue function** when you define myVar:
+To make this work you have to provide a **getValue function** in the data section when you define the historical variable:

     return {
 	    active = true,